iQuHACK/2024_Quandela_Remote/README.md

 ## 5. How to use Perceval to create a gate

 ### What is Perceval
-Perceval is Quandela quantum simulation framework which **must** be used to solve any of these challenges
+Perceval is Quandela's quantum simulation framework which **must** be used to solve any of these challenges

 Perceval provides tools for composing circuits from linear optical components, defining single-photon sources, manipulating Fock states, running simulations, reproducing published experimental papers and experimenting with a new generation of quantum algorithms.